 - On the Music Technology degree you will learn how digital technology has transformed the music industry in recent years, and how you can benefit from these fundamental changes.

-- Develop your programming, mixing and production skills using state of the art software including Logic, Pro Tools, Reason and MAX/MSP.
+- Develop your programming, mixing and production skills using state of the art software including Logic, Pro Tools, Reason, Ableton Live, and MAX/MSP.

-- Whilst on the degree you will benefit from our high quality studio resources: SSL and Yamaha mixing desks, and hardware by top names such as Neumann, TLA, Lexicon and Drawmer.
+- Whilst on the degree you will benefit from our high quality studio resources: SSL, Yamaha, and Avid C24 mixing desks, and hardware by top names such as Quested, Genelec, Neumann, TLA, Lexicon and Drawmer.

 - Study the electronic principles underlying hardware devices, and the programming techniques for software development.

 - Investigate the physical and scientific principles behind sound and music.

 - The Music Technology degree enables you to explore your own creative work through song writing and other compositional / production based tasks.